-The June 30, 2022 OPEB liability (asset) for financial reporting purposes was determined by an actuarial valuation as of June 30, 2020, and a measurement date of June 30, 2021.
+The June 30, 2023 OPEB liability (asset) for financial reporting purposes was determined by an actuarial valuation as of June 30, 2021, and a measurement date of June 30, 2022.
 The following actuarial assumptions were used and applied to all periods included in the measurement, unless otherwise specified:

 - Inflation rate: 2.25%. - Salary increase: Specific to the OPEB covered group.
-Ranging from 2.75% to 5.18%, including inflation. - Investment rate of return: 6.65%, net of OPEB plan investment expense, including inflation. - Healthcare cost trend rates: Trend rate for pre-Medicare per capita costs of 7.0% for plan year-end 2020, decreasing by 0.50% for one year then by 0.25% each year thereafter, until ultimate trend rate of 4.25% is reached in plan year-end 2032.
-Trend rate for Medicare per capita costs of 31.11% for plan year-end 2022.
-9.15% for plan year-end 2023, decreasing ratably each year thereafter, until ultimate trend rate of 4.25% is reached in plan year-end 2036. - Actuarial cost method: Entry age normal cost method. - Amortization method: Level percentage of payroll over a 20-year closed period beginning June 30, 2017. - Wage inflation: 2.75%. - Retirement age: Experience-based table of rates that are specific to the type of eligibility condition.
+Ranging from 2.75% to 5.18%, including inflation. - Investment rate of return: 6.65%, net of OPEB plan investment expense, including inflation. - Healthcare cost trend rates: Trend rate for pre-Medicare per capita costs of 7.0% for plan year-end 2023, decreasing by 0.50% for two years then by 0.25% each year thereafter, until ultimate trend rate of 4.25% is reached in plan year-end 2032.
+Trend rate for Medicare per capita costs of 8.83% for plan year-end 2023, decreasing ratably each year thereafter, until ultimate trend rate of 4.25% is reached in plan year-end 2032. - Actuarial cost method: Entry age normal cost method. - Amortization method: Level percentage of payroll over a 20-year closed period beginning June 30, 2017. - Wage inflation: 2.75%. - Retirement age: Experience-based table of rates that are specific to the type of eligibility condition.
 Last updated for the June 30, 2020 actuarial valuation. - Aging factors: Based on the 2013 SOA Study "Health Care Costs From Birth to Death". - Expenses: Health administrative expenses are included in the development of the per capita claims cost.
-Operating expenses are included as a component of the annual expense. - Mortality post retirement: Pub-2010 General Healthy Retiree Mortality Tables projected with MP-2019 and scaling factors of 100% for males and 108% for females. - Mortality pre-retirement: Pub-2010 General Employee Mortality Tables projected with MP-2019.
+Operating expenses are included as a component of the annual expense. - Mortality postretirement: Pub-2010 General Healthy Retiree Mortality Tables projected with MP-2019 and scaling factors of 100% for males and 108% for females. - Mortality pre-retirement: Pub-2010 General Employee Mortality Tables projected with MP-2019.

-The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period July 1, 2015 - June 30, 2020.
+The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period July 1, 2015 - June 30, 2020.

-There were no assumption changes from the actuarial valuation as of June 30, 2020, measured at June 30, 2020 and rolled forward to a measurement date of June 30, 2021.
+There were no assumption changes from the actuarial valuation as of June 30, 2021, measured at June 30, 2021 and rolled forward to a measurement date of June 30, 2022.